AndyPrehn/solo-project-12-23/README.md

 - `build/` after you build the project, contains the transpiled code from `src/` and `public/` that will be viewed on the production site
 - `server/` contains the Express App

-This code is also heavily commented.
-We recommend reading through the comments, getting a lay of the land, and becoming comfortable with how the code works before you start making too many changes.
-If you're wondering where to start, consider reading through component file comments in the following order:

-- src/components
-  - App/App
-  - Footer/Footer
-  - Nav/Nav
-  - AboutPage/AboutPage
-  - InfoPage/InfoPage
-  - UserPage/UserPage
-  - LoginPage/LoginPage
-  - RegisterPage/RegisterPage
-  - LogOutButton/LogOutButton
-  - ProtectedRoute/ProtectedRoute

 ## Deployment

-1. Create a new Heroku project
+1. Create a new project
-1. Link the Heroku project to the project GitHub Repo
+1. Link the project to the project GitHub Repo
 1. Create an Heroku Postgres database
 1. Connect to the Heroku Postgres database from Postico
 1. Create the necessary tables